elixir-tools/elixir-tools.dev/_posts/2024-04-22-update-volume-6.md

 ---
 title: "The elixir-tools Update Vol. 6"
 permalink: "/news/the-elixir-tools-update-vol-6"
-date: 2024-04-22 01:00:00
+date: 2024-05-08 01:00:00
 layout: "ElixirTools.PostLayout"
 ---

 Welcome to the 6th volume of the elixir-tools Update!

-It's been almost 4 months since the last update, and a _ton_ has happened, let's dive right in!
+It's been over 4 months since the last update, and a _ton_ has happened, let's dive right in!

 ## New team member!